The complete record of Mary Hardy

 In her 500,000-word manuscript this observant countrywoman reveals the exacting, time-pressured nature of pre-mechanised labour.
 A toiler herself, she tells of lives of striving which never entered the official record.

-The publishers Burnham Press have brought out the full text of Mary Hardy’s unusual diary.
-Further volumes in this major historical undertaking will describe and analyse the world she knew.
+The publishers Burnham Press first brought out the full text of Mary Hardy’s unusual diary.
+Further volumes in this major historical undertaking describe and analyse the world she knew.

 The wife of a farmer and brewer, Mary Hardy’s daily entries throw light on running a business while maintaining a very active family and spiritual life.
 We learn about the men and women who made it possible, from working the land to supplying the public houses.

 The complete diary text

 Four volumes of commentary

-The four volumes Mary Hardy and her World 1773–1809, also by Margaret Bird, are being printed ready for publication in April 2020.
+The four volumes Mary Hardy and her World 1773–1809, also by Margaret Bird, were published on 23 April 2020.
 They have been described as “Incredibly impressive and most readable; a gold mine for historians”.